jeanbourgain8/jeanbourgain8.github.io/posts/Blogsite/2023-03-03-10:15:45/index.md

 ### 2.2 Why Prof. Debasis Mishra ?

-In my observation, Prof. Debasis Mishra as much an Microeconomic Theorist he is, I have found him having an inclination in theoretical aspects outside of economics, related to his areas - Maths, CS etc., I have deduced this based on some of my observations such as, his research in Mechanism Design, Game Theory (Multi-Agents) areas (which always has influx of students from other fields, but, recently it is seeing an increasing influx of CS students), his stint at IISC-CSA after his PhD, his past association with Davic C. Parkes (positive indication) who is currently leading a group working on Economics & Computation etc., a few more such observations  gaurentee me that I can flex/experiment ocassionally beyond Microeconomics during my PhD.
-In addition, while picking up economic analysis from him, I can also add value with some of my prior inclination to other areas.
+In my observation, Prof. Debasis Mishra as much an Microeconomic Theorist he is, I have also found him having an inclination towards theoretical aspects outside of economics, related to his areas - Maths, CS etc., I have deduced this based on some of my observations such as, **his research in Mechanism Design, Game Theory** (Multi-Agents) areas (which always has influx of students from other fields, but, recently it is seeing an increasing influx of CS students), **his stint at IISC-CSA after his PhD**, **his past association with Davic C. Parkes** (positive indication) who is currently leading a group working on Economics & Computation etc., **a few more such observations  gaurentee me that I can flex/experiment ocassionally beyond Microeconomics during my PhD**.
+In addition, from my side while picking up economic analysis concepts from him, I can also add value with some of my prior inclination to other areas.

 Positive comments from his previous PhD students & same alma mater also add a sense of security in the case of any exigencies that may arise during my PhD (Ex: My current plan to take a delayed admission into the PhD program).